 We are traveling to a very safe area in Kenya – we have never felt uneasy or unsafe while there.
 That being said, things can happen anywhere but Love Abides is taking every precaution to ensure your safety:

-- We have obtained a group international medical insurance policy which protects against any medical situations or emergency evacuation in the unlikely event that it’s necessary.
+- We have obtained a group international medical insurance policy which protects against any medical situations while in Kenya or emergency evacuation in the unlikely event that it’s necessary.

-- We will always have clean, safe, bottled water available to drink…that is also part of our trip fee.
+- We will always have clean, safe, bottled water available to drink…that is also part of your trip fee.

-- Certain vaccines are recommended (see CDC website) as well as malaria medication.
-Mosquitoes will be present in May.
+- Certain vaccines are recommended (see CDC website: https://wwwnc.cdc.gov/travel/destinations/traveler/none/kenya?s_cid=ncezid-dgmq-travel-single-001) as well as malaria medication.
+Mosquitoes may be present during our time in Kenya.

 - Mosquito netting will be provided over your bed.
 Insect repellant is recommended during the day.

 - We will be very near the equator and the sun is hot!
-Wear a hat and sunscreen.
+Wear a hat, sunglasses, and sunscreen.

-- Another part of our fee goes to hire a night time watchman while we are at our host’s home.
+- Another part of your fee goes to hire a night time watchman while we are at our host’s home.
 He walks the grounds at night just as a precaution.

 - Use common sense and be aware of your surroundings.
 Stay with the group.

 - We are in contact with our friends in Kenya.
 Should there be any political unrest or any other signs of trouble, we will not hesitate to reschedule the mission trip.